s6o/elixir-documentation/README.md

 * Elixir Documentation
 * Elixir documentation at cursor

-that open Elixir documentation in the built-in Simple Browser.
+that open Elixir or Erlang documentation in the built-in Simple Browser.

 ## Features